GIL-GALILEO/new-titles-api/README.md

 ```'X-User-Token': YOUR_API_KEY```

-The API Key will limit the returned record to only those from your institution.
+The API Key will limit the returned records to only those from your institution.

 Optionally, you cna send a parameter to specify a media_type: